 Call your provider if your child has any of the symptoms of Ewing sarcoma.
 An early diagnosis can increase the possibility of a favorable outcome.

 National Cancer Institute website.
-Ewing sarcoma treatment (PDQ) - health professional version.
+Ewing sarcoma and undifferentiated small round cell sarcomas of bone and soft tissue treatment (PDQ) - health professional version.

 Reviewed by: Todd Gersten, MD, Hematology/Oncology, Florida Cancer Specialists & Research Institute, Wellington, FL.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.